 Older kids will enjoy hearing stories from the volunteers about where these old engines originated.
 They might learn about how the museum acquired the cars and what their plans are for renovation.
 They’ll have fun pretending to be train travelers and exploring the Sleeper Train – a row of sleeper cars from various eras connected together so visitors can walk back in time to understand the evolution of train travel.

-Keep in mind that these are REAL engines, with sharp parts.
-Some of the sheds are rusty and the locomotives are not intended to be climbed on.
+Keep in mind that these are REAL engines with sharp parts.
+Some of the sheds are rusty, and the locomotives are not climbing.
 Children riding the trains need to understand basic train travel safety guidelines: keeping hands inside windows, sitting still while trains are moving, etc. But, given these guidelines, the museum provides the perfect outing for current and future train enthusiasts.

 My favorite part is riding the rails in trains of old.
 Of special note is the Nebraska Zephyr, which will return this year for another ride on the museum’s private track.
 This train was introduced to the rails in 1947 and quickly named “The Train of the Gods” for its speed and luxury.
 Its twin, the Pioneer Zephyr, is currently on display at the Museum of Science and Industry.
 Anyone who has seen this exhibit will find a real-life ride in the observation car to be the event of a lifetime.

-But there’s always a new train running at the museum, for the most up to date schedule, check the website.
+But there’s always a new train running at the museum, for the most up-to-date schedule, check the website.
 For cost-conscious visitors, the museum website also features a listing of free days.
-And, library patrons can receive even greater discounts by checking out a Museum Adventure Pass and their local library.
-This discount offers 2 free passes with the purchase of 2 or 1 free pass with the purchase of 1.
+And, library patrons can receive even greater discounts by checking out a Museum Adventure Pass at their local library.

 So have a great day with Thomas, — but plan a second visit!
 There’s always more to see, do and ride at the Railway Museum.